WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 		return err;
 	}

-In Wolfram Language, wrappers over member functions can be conveniently loaded:
+In the Wolfram Language, wrappers over member functions can be conveniently loaded:

 .. code-block:: mma
    :dedent: 1